pocketsolutions/lokalise-translations-action/README.md

 ## Testing

 The easiest way to test a GitHub Action is to, you guessed it, run it in GitHub.
-Every pull request you make will run the action twice.
-Once for uploading translation files and once for downloading them.

-## Repository Setup

-The following secrets has to be added to GitHub Actions Secrets:

-- `LOKALISE_TEST_PROJECT` - The ID of the `GitHub Action` project in Lokalise.
+Follow these steps to test your changes.
+Every push to a Pull Request will automatically trigger a test for both uploading and downloading.
+The Pull Request workflow needs two environment secrets:

-- `LOKALISE_TEST_TOKEN` - A Lokalise API Token with read and write access to the `GitHub Action` project.
+- `LOKALISE_TEST_TOKEN` - A Lokalise API Token
+- `LOKALISE_TEST_PROJECT` - A Lokalise project id